MahdiMurshed/MahdiMurshed/README.md

-# Hi there, I'm Mahdi Murshed
+# I'm Mahdi Murshed

+## I'm a Developer!

+- 🌱 I’m currently learning graphql
+- 👯 I’m looking to collaborate with other nextjs/react developers
+- 🥅 2022 Goals: Be more proficient with full stack web development and learn data science

 ### Connect with me: